keircn/ktc/README.md

-# KTC - Minimal Wayland Compositor
+# KTC - Keiran's Tiling Compositor

 A minimal, from-scratch Wayland compositor written in Rust.
 Built for learning and experimentation.